gaugefreedom/intelexta-schemas/README.md

    * Validate signatures and hash chains
    * Optionally, implement your own replay/semantics on top.

-You do **not** have to use Intelexta Desktop to participate; any system emitting CARs that conform to v0.3 is considered a first-class citizen of the IntelexTA trust layer.
+You do **not** have to use Intelexta Desktop to participate; any system emitting CARs that conform to v0.3 is considered a first-class citizen of the Intelexta trust layer.

 ---